magician11/empath-wiki/health/healing.md

 ## Talk to someone

 Someone that can just be present and be there for you, without judgement and advice.
 Just being there for you.

+## EFT (Emotional Freedom Technique)

+This a technique that uses acupressure to release blocked energies from our system, which in turn release blocked emotions.

 ## Anxiety

 Try colouring in :)